redox-os/book/src/configuration-settings.md

 # "github.com/foo/bar" = "github.com/baz/bar"
 ```

-> 💡 **Tip:** Mirrors option can also be used to override [binary builds](#repo_binary) source URL.
+> 💡 **Tip:** Mirrors option can also be used to override [precompiled Redox packages](#repo_binary) source URL.

 #### Changing the QEMU Properties

-To change the CPU core RAM memory quantities used when running the Redox image in QEMU, add the following environment variables to your `.config` file:
+To change the CPU core and RAM memory quantities used when running the Redox image in QEMU, add the following environment variables to your `.config` file:

 ```
-QEMU_SMP?=<number-of-threads>
+QEMU_SMP?=<number-of-cpu-threads>
-QEMU_MEM?=<number-of-memory-in-mb>
+QEMU_MEM?=<number-of-memory-in-mib>
 ```

-There's also option to customize QEMU machine and CPU type, which influenced by how `ARCH` and `BOARD` is set.
-Consult to QEMU documentation for more info:
+There's also an option to customize the QEMU machine and CPU type, which is influenced by how `ARCH` and `BOARD` is set.
+Read the QEMU documentation for more information:

 ```
 QEMU_MACHINE?=<qemu-machine>